devlecture/lunch/READM.md

 git remote add origin https://github.com/devlecture/lunch.git git push -u origin main

-git remote add origin https://github.com/devlecture/lunch.git git branch -M main git push -u origin main
+…or push an existing repository from the command line git remote add origin https://github.com/devlecture/lunch.git git branch -M main git push -u origin main

+…or import code from another repository
+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

 </pre>